-11.16 Adding or updating Go packages
+12.6.9 Adding or updating Go packages

-Hyperledger Fabric uses Go Vendoring for package management.
+Hyperledger Fabric vendors dependencies.
 This means that all required packages reside in the \$GOPATH/src/github.com/hyperledger/fabric/vendor folder.
 Go will use packages in this folder instead of the GOPATH when the go install or go build commands are executed.
 To manage the packages in the vendor folder, we use dep.